Yes, mushrooms in cookies.

 This sugar would be great sprinkled on so many things, from oatmeal to baked fruit to roasted butternut squash to creme brulee.

 I’ve made blondies before incorporating actual dried Candy Caps, when Pastry Chef Carlos Sanchez of Parcel 104 in Santa Clara, was generous enough to gift me part of his stash.
 This time around with the infused sugar, I wanted to bake something where I could sprinkle it on top.
-I wanted a baked good recipe that would compliment the flavor of the Candy Cap sugar yet not overwhelm it.
+I wanted a baked good recipe that would complement the flavor of the Candy Cap sugar yet not overwhelm it.

 I found just what I was looking for in San Francisco Pastry Chef Emily Luchetti’s “The Fearless Baker” cookbook (Little, Brown and Company, 2011).
 The book, of which I received a review copy way back when, was written with Lisa Weiss.
 As the name implies, it’s a baking book full of simple recipes not meant to intimidate in the least.